PLOVDIV UNIVERSITY "PAISII

 Bulgarian university, after St. Kliment Ohridski University of Sofia.
 The

 second largest city in Bulgaria and the largest administrative, economic,

 cultural and scientific center in Southern Bulgaria.
 It was founded in

 the 2nd millennium BC as a Thracian settlement, and has centuries-old

 cultural and archaeological heritage.
 The city which is much older than

-Athens or Rome, treasures its architectural artifacts located in its Old
+Athens or Rome, treasures its architectural artifacts located in its Old Town.

-the city, and the seven hills on which this part of the city is situated,
+city, and the seven hills on which this part of the city is situated,

 have their own special charisma.

 Seismic Catalogs - a number of catalogs